Grass and grass cutting

 • The majority of grass in residential areas will be cut on eight occasions (once a month) during the grass cutting season.
 This is typically between March and October, or April to November depending on weather conditions.

-• Formal sports facilities and the bigger parks that more people use (Ouseburn, Leazes, Walker, Exhibition, Tyne Riverside and Elswick) will be cut between 8 and 10 times per year.
+• Formal sports facilities are cut 12 times per year and the bigger parks that more people use (Ouseburn, Leazes, Walker, Exhibition, Tyne Riverside and Elswick) will be cut between eight and 10 times per year.

 • Some sloped areas will not be cut.